 Here’s a list of all of our authors.

-The Buckeye Flame welcomes guest commentary from LGBTQ+ Ohioans in support of our mission to support community and civic empowerment through the creation of engaging LGBTQ+ Ohio content that chronicles our triumphs, struggles, and lived experiences.22 Articles
+The Buckeye Flame welcomes guest commentary from LGBTQ+ Ohioans in support of our mission to support community and civic empowerment through the creation of engaging LGBTQ+ Ohio content that chronicles our triumphs, struggles, and lived experiences.
+The views, thoughts, and opinions expressed in these pieces belong solely to the author of that individual piece, and not necessarily to the The Buckeye Flame.24 Articles

 Alissa Paolella is a graduate of E.W.
 Scripps School of Journalism at Ohio University, where she also earned an undergraduate certificate in women's and gender studies.
 She was a news reporter and editor for over 10 years before beginning her second career in corporate marketing communications.
-Alissa serves as secretary of the Board of Trustees for the National Alliance on Mental Illness (NAMI) of Seneca, Sandusky and Wyandot Counties and as a board member for GLSEN of Northwest Ohio.
-Her blog can be found at alissapaolella.com.6 Articles
+Alissa serves as secretary of the Board of Trustees for the National Alliance on Mental Illness (NAMI) of Seneca, Sandusky and Wyandot Counties.
+Her blog can be found at alissapaolella.com.11 Articles

 Karen Marie is committed to doing the work of building connection, belonging, and community.
 Born and raised in Cincinnati, Ohio, Karen is currently a resident of Columbus, Ohio.
 Ze is a non-negotiable stand for the most marginalized and the dignity and value of every human life.
 Her professional reach is vast and includes competency and expertise in Human Resources, Executive Leadership Coaching, Anti-Racism Facilitation, Poetry, Writing, Music, Comedy, and overall performance.
 Karen is seen as a necessary contribution at various community tables and conversations and is both celebrated and respected for her ability to be strategic in navigating difficult and nuanced conversations and barriers in a brave and productive way.
 Karen is also a published author, creative, and musician.
 Ze is a 2020 recipient of the Create Columbus Visionary Award, a 2021 Cohort Poet in Scott Woods’ Rhapsody and Refrain, and an ensemble member in Counterfeit Madison’s Aretha Franklin Tribute; which performed in front of a sold out Lincoln Theatre in February 2020.
 In 2019, Karen self- published hir first book of poetry, "Grounded"; and is excited to release "Fire: Poetic Memoirs of a Movement" in Autumn 2021.
 Currently, Karen is the Associate Director for Leadership Columbus and also a facilitator and curator with K Hewitt Consulting.
 Karen is also the co-founder of The Ohio REST Collective.
 The Ohio REST Collective (Restorative Equity through Sustainable Transformation) was founded to create space for individual and collective restoration.6 Articles